 Using trees known as storm water trees help decrease storm water run off by helping to soak the rain water into the ground as well as hold rain on the leaves until it evaporates.
 Trees also add value to your property.
 The full benefit of storm water trees is not realized until they are mature so they are not a quick fix for storm water issues.

-Rainscaping are specially designed landscapes whose function is to retain and infiltrate a known quantity of runoff that occurs in non-porous surfaces.
-Examples of these areas are: rooftops, driveways, parking lots, or streets.
-Rain water is directed into these structures for the rain to soak into the area instead of entering storm sewers.
+Rainscaping is a specially designed landscape whose function is to retain and infiltrate a known quantity of runoff that occurs in non-porous surfaces.
+Examples of non-porous surfaces are: rooftops, driveways, parking lots, or streets.
+Rain water is directed into these rainscape structures for the rain to soak into the ground instead of entering storm sewers.

 Porous pavement is a specialized structure that allows rain water to soak into the surface and engineered stone layers below instead of creating runoff like roads, parking lots and driveways will.
 You may be eligible for a one time rebate if you install porous pavements.
 Information on the rebate program is found in the Stormwater Utility Information.